Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

       -   :math:`\text{cond}({\mathbf{M}})`
       - Ratio of the longest axis to the shortest axis of the confidence ellipse

-In order to solve problems of the above, Pyomo.DoE implements the 2-stage stochastic program.
+Pyomo.DoE reformulates the above optimization problem as a stochastic program.
+The scenarios are perturbations of the model parameters :math:`\boldsymbol{\theta}` to compute the sensitivities :math:`\mathbf{Q}` via finite difference.
 See `Wang and Dowling (2022) <https://doi.org/10.1002/aic.17813>`_ for details.

 Pyomo.DoE Required Inputs
 --------------------------------